 Newspapers databases can be an excellent place to search for a primary source that relates to your topic.
-You might be lucky enough to find an article that mentions a relative.
 An article that addresses your topic, published at the time of the event you are researching can be helpful.
 Historical newspaper articles can bring an event to life, providing a tangible snapshot of the past and illuminate the impact of an event.
 Consider this February 13th, 1952 article from the Seattle Times related to Seattle rotation troops serving in Asia:

 The databases listed below each has its own scope, and it is therefore advisable that your try searching more than one of the resources listed.
 There is some overlap in the journals that each indexes, but each of these databases also indexes unique titles that are not necessarily discoverable through other sources.